CSC207-UofT/course-project-207-project-dream-team/README.md

     - Session is essentially the old Course class.
 It contains less information when compared to the old Course class for the sake of efficiency.
 Session instances are stored in NewCourse.
     - Filter is an abstract class that will call different child classes based on the users' preference.
-    - Instructor filter: if you have any preference on instructors, for instance, you prefer not to enroll in specific instructors’ sessions, please choose the Instructor Filter.
-With this filter, our program will automatically rule out the lecture sessions delivered by your unwanted instructors in your schedule.
+    - Instructor ApplicationBusinessRule.filter: if you have any preference on instructors, for instance, you prefer not to enroll in specific instructors’ sessions, please choose the Instructor Filter.
+With this ApplicationBusinessRule.filter, our program will automatically rule out the lecture sessions delivered by your unwanted instructors in your schedule.
     - Maximum Hour Filter: if you have any preference on study hours per day, for instance, you prefer not to take more than 5 hours of lecture each day, please choose the Maximum Hour Filter.
 Our program will organize a timetable with an everyday lecture hour less or equal to your provided number.
-    - Timeslot filter: if you have any preference on certain time slots, for instance, you prefer not to take a morning course (e.g. 9 am – 10 am) or a night course (e.g. 8 pm – 10 pm), please choose the Timeslot Filter.
+    - Timeslot ApplicationBusinessRule.filter: if you have any preference on certain time slots, for instance, you prefer not to take a morning course (e.g. 9 am – 10 am) or a night course (e.g. 8 pm – 10 pm), please choose the Timeslot Filter.
 We will rule out the sessions with your unwanted timeslots in your timetable.